-The Costume Gallery was revamped in Autumn 2011, featuring both a main exhibition and a smaller 'costume of the month' display.
+The Costume Gallery features both a main exhibition and a smaller 'costume of the month' display.

 For further information contact Jeremy Knight, Museum and Heritage Manager.